Less-Bad/lessbad.github.io/src/posts/insight-into-future-wellbeing-mdma.md

 (The list below is just a refresher, based on my (potentially faulty) reading of the sources provided and from elsewhere[^animal-testing].
 I strongly recommend reading safety guides by [RollSafe.org](https://rollsafe.org/) or [TheDEA](https://www.thedea.org/) if you haven't.)

-[^animal-testing]: E.g. I try to avoid linking to studies that do non-human-animal experiments where substitute experiments with consenting humans were possible.
+[^animal-testing]: E.g. I try to avoid linking to studies which did non-human-animal experiments where substitute experiments with consenting humans were possible.
 (This is a topic for a future post.)

 At minimum, **always**: